konskons11/FungID/Readme.md

 ### Main Interface
 Upon launching the application, you will see the main interface divided into 2 main sections:

-Training Mode: For training the model with new images.
+Training Mode: For training a model with the desired images.

-Testing Mode: For testing the model on new images or using a pre-trained model for classification.
+Testing Mode: For testing a pre-trained model on the desired images for classification.

 _NOTE: The supported image formats are *.jpg, *.jpeg, *.png, *.bmp, *.tiff, while the supported model format is *.h5_